-In this four-part blog series, the 2018 Executive Impact Award recipients will be sharing anecdotes and advice about advancing women leaders, in their own words.
+In this multi-part blog series, the 2018 Executive Impact Award recipients will be sharing anecdotes and advice about advancing women leaders, in their own words.
 If you missed the first installment, find it here to learn why Chris Hause of Kaiser Permanente believes that “Aloha” is a word all leaders should live by.

 In today’s post, Maureen MacInnis, SVP, Chief Human Resources Officer and Communications at Dentsply Sirona, discusses why fostering a mindset and environment of inclusion is essential to advancing women leaders—and how linking a series of focused, actionable steps can build this culture.